-Pesticides are used to prevent, destroy, repel, or mitigate any pest.
-Though often misunderstood to refer only to insecticides, the term pesticide also applies to herbicides, fungicides and various other substances used to control pests.
+Pesticides are used to prevent, destroy, or reduce the spread of pests.
+Though often misunderstood to refer only to insecticides, the term pesticide also applies to herbicides (against weeds), bactericides (against bacteria), fungicides (against fungi) and various other substances used to control pests.

 It is important that pesticides are only used when necessary, and in accordance with the directions on the label.
 When exposed to high levels of pesticides, humans can be harmed or poisoned.

 If a person has been poisoned by pesticides, you should call the Poisons Information Centre 24 hours a day from anywhere in Australia on 13 11 26 or call triple zero (000) in an emergency.

 In more severe cases, pesticide poisoning can cause:

 - severe nausea

 - persistent vomiting or diarrhoea

 - lack of muscle control or coordination, uncontrollable muscle twitches

 - mood changes